Enjoying the Eifel Life: Employees Stay for the Long Run

 “The People” is one of the three pillars of Eifel’s foundation, as we strongly believe that having motivated employees who feel included is crucial to providing customers with superior services and products.

 It’s evident that our principles have a resounding impact on our company culture.
-In fact, we recently celebrated the 20-year anniversaries of four of our team members: Michael Nye, Wendy Tabor, Gary Schulz, and Ed Sharon.
+In fact, we recently celebrated the 20-year anniversaries of four of our team members: Michael Nye, Wendy Guevara, Gary Schulz, and Ed Sharon.

 Here’s a little more about them and why they they enjoy the Eifel life.

-Wendy Tabor, Controller
+Wendy Guevara, Controller